 The main part of the building consisted of 6 floors, which didn’t contradict the requirement, and the architect constructed an attic and a glass dome on the 7th floor.
 Firstly, the ban applied only to the facade, and the attic and the dome aren’t part of it.
 Secondly, made of glass, they fit into the surrounding space so easily that they didn’t break the grandeur of the main attractions around.

 It is believed that the Singer House was built in the Art Nouveau style, however, some elements are made in the Neo-Baroque style.
-The building is decorated with two-colored granite, sculptural compositions, floral ornaments and forged gratings.
+The building is decorated with two-coloured granite, sculptural compositions, floral ornaments and forged gratings.
 The corner part is decorated with bronze valkyries.
 One has a harpoon in her hands, symbolizing heavy industry, the other has a spear and a sewing machine that reminds of Singer’s activities.
-There are also some elements that symbolize trade on the facade of the building.
+Some elements that symbolize trade on the facade of the building.

 During the construction, the metal frame was used for the first time, which made it possible to perform such a bold architect’s decision as huge stained glass windows.
 The presence of the atrium was atypical for the city of those years.